Whenever you share a video from your library, you control who has access to watch it. You can do this by changing the access settings on a video.

 - What settings are being applied to the playlist (e.g. Anyone with a link, anyone with a password, etc.)

-- From where the settings are being applied (specific videos, the folder's default access settings, or both)
+- Where the settings are being applied from (specific videos, the folder's default access settings, or both)

 - Select an option to navigate directly to the settings for the video or folder (whichever is applying settings to the playlist) and change as needed.